-Rep. Kevin Kiley (R-Calif.) is asking U.S. Attorney General Pam Bondi to launch a “urgent” investigation into how proceeds from January’s FireAid concert in Los Angeles have been distributed, alleging that promises of “direct relief” for wildfire victims were broken.
+Rep. Kevin Kiley (R-Calif.) asked U.S. Attorney General Pam Bondi to launch a “urgent” investigation into how proceeds from January’s FireAid concert in Los Angeles have been distributed, alleging that promises of “direct relief” for wildfire victims were broken.
+FireAid has now responded with the full timeline and the grant amounts they’ve dispersed.

 The event, which reportedly raised more than $100 million, was organized by Irving Azoff and his wife Shelli, in partnership with Live Nation Entertainment and the Annenberg foundation.